maxriek/3D-Microbe-Tracking/README.md

     --end-timepoint 851
   ```
 - results will be saved to `<output_dir>/` (or per default to `./<data_set>_max_z_projection_results` &Dagger;) and the
-  max-Z projection filenames will be in the form:
+  max Z-projection filenames will be in the form:
   `max_z_projection_zs_<z_start_plane>_ze_<z_end_plane>_<z_plane_jump_steps>_<timestamp>.tif`

 ### Parameters Overview